An open API service indexing awesome lists of open source software.

 This method translates commands sent by other MQTT clients into ModuleCommand messages that are transmitted to the

-construct and returned the command message to send to the Module.
+construct and return the command message to send to the Module.
 While the example TestModuleInterface does not

-demonstrate this functionality, consider this example implementation used to control some experiment equipment in the
+demonstrate this functionality, consider this example implementation used to control water valves in the Sun Lab:

 ```